lekkss/onboarding_api/README.md

 - **User Verification:** Verify users using their phone numbers and receive OTP codes for authentication.
 - **KYC Process:** Initiate a KYC process for users to provide necessary identification details.
 - **Automatic Profile Creation:** Upon completion of the KYC process, user profiles are automatically created.
-- **Automatic Bank Account Creation:** A bank account is automatically generated for each user with a unique account number.
+- **Automatic Bank Account Creation:** A bank account is automatically generated for each user with the last 10 digits of the phonumber as an account number.

 ## Technologies Used